Anastasiya Novikava

 Carry out a device audit before sourcing any technologies.
 This will help you understand which types of MFA tech to choose and how to train employees to use authentication systems.

 Cloud assets and on-premises resources should all be included.
-Protect all cloud endpoints with more than one authentication factor, with additional protections for high-value assets.
+Secure all cloud endpoints with multiple authentication factors, which add an extra layer of protection to your assets.

 Change managers can isolate areas of potential resistance.
 Focus on chokepoints like using third-party devices, managing biometrics, and password management.
 Provide training and refresh user knowledge after MFA comes online.

-When mainstreaming MFA, companies need to craft user-friendly solutions.
+When mainstreaming MFA,companies need to craft user-friendly solutions.
 Systems should minimize friction and maximize speed while remaining secure.

 Explore ways to reduce the work of users.
-Adaptive authentication can remove the need for passwords and use device or location information alongside biometrics.
+Adaptive MFA can remove the need for passwords and use device or location information alongside biometrics.
 Single sign-on portals can bring services together and make logging on easier.

 Where possible, provide multiple options for users.
 Some workers will embrace retina or fingerprint scanning.
 For others, it could be impractical or intrusive.
 They might prefer hardware tokens.

-When people choose their own solutions, they are more likely to feel in control.
+When people choose their solutions, they are more likely to feel in control.
 When they “own” their authentication choices, workers will be less likely to back-slide and abandon MFA.

 As hinted above, one common solution for MFA is single sign-on (SSO).
 SSO creates a single identity security portal.
 This gateway allows users to access core resources according to their individual privileges.